-In my computer repair business, when I build or buy a computer, the first thing I do is partition the hard drive.
+In my computer repair business, whenever I build or buy a new computer, the first thing I do is always partition the hard drive.

 What Is Partitioning A Hard Drive?

 Partitioning a hard drive means creating more than one region of storage, so that each region can be managed separately.

 Computers that you buy in the shops usually have just a single partition – so if you have a 500GB hard drive in your computer it would show as a single region of storage of about 465GB.

 [Storage sizes are a traditional marketing con – the usable storage space is always about 7% less than advertized.
 The same applies to USB flash drives, memory cards and external hard drives]

 For historical reasons, that single partition will typically be mapped to drive letter C: and every file on the computer is stored in that partition – all the Windows files, Program Files and (crucially) all of your important documents, pictures, music and bookmarks etc.

 This arrangement is so common that many people refer to their hard drive as just ‘the C drive’.

 But it doesn’t have to be that way, you can easily partition a hard drive into 2 or more regions of storage – the drive can then be treated almost as if it was 2 or more separate hard drives.

 So it is possible to split that single 500GB hard drive into 2 (or more) regions e.g. a 120GB C: partition and a 345GB D: partition.